NikitaChilkoti/troubleshooting-linux-aws-project/02-setup/flask-app.md

 ---

-## Final Result

-We now have a running backend service on port 5000.
+## So, we now have a running backend service on port 5000.

----

 Next step is to Connect Flask with Nginx, that's Reverse Proxy.